 By using a nurse hotline, the injury reporting process is streamlined and immediate.
 The employee or supervisor can simply call the toll-free number to report the injury 24 hours a day.
 Triage nurses are trained to perform thorough questioning to gather comprehensive injury information.
 They also handle paperwork, which greatly reduces the burden on supervisors and injured employees to fill out and submit forms.
 With such an easy process, organizations often achieve a high rate of same-day reporting.

 - The “Day of Injury” Advantage.
 The “day of injury” is the most critical point in the workers’ compensation process, as it is the time when organizations can exert the greatest influence over medical care and RTW results.
-Nurse hotlines provide a major advantage in injury management, as employees are able to speak with a nurse within minutes of an injury occurring.
+Workers’ compensation nurse triage hotlines provide a major advantage in injury management, as employees are able to speak with a nurse within minutes of an injury occurring.
 The triage nurse makes immediate, critical medical decisions that set claims on the right course from the start, and positively impact patient care, as well as claims’ costs and outcomes.

 - A Coordinated Approach.
 After triaging an injury, the nurse hotline will send an immediate injury report to all designated contacts, including the worksite supervisor, claims adjuster, HR liaison, and RTW coordinator.
 Prompt distribution enables all stakeholders to initiate their respective roles in the workers’ compensation process, enabling each person to optimally affect the claim’s outcome.